Lincerossa/next_marcelloluatti.com/public/posts/2025-03-28-react-three-fiber.md

   What's going on?

-  1. Inside the Canvas scene, the user is automatically moved in front of the main menu, using a component that does the navigation (see Surfing)
+  1. Inside the Canvas scene, the user is automatically moved in front of the main menu, using a component that does the navigation (see Surfing) and a **lerp** function

-  2. Then, when the Navigation is done, OrbitControls takes place and the user can freely moves around
+  2. Then, when the Navigation is done, **OrbitControls** takes place and the user can freely moves around

   3. The Totems collects the items, that are basically the menu elements

   ```